-Having to deal with the aftermath of a disaster that has affected your property can be stressful and often, traumatic.
-Paul Davis provides the following tips and information that can help provide a smoother recovery process.
+The aftermath of a disaster that has directly affected your home can be a traumatic situation that is filled with stress and uncertainty.
+Paul Davis provides the following information and tips that should help provide a smoother recovery process.

 Contact Paul Davis for all your property damage needs.
 (405) 751-2939

-- Of course, it’s extremely important to be sure you and your family (and don’t forget pets) are secure and that you contact your friends and relatives to let them know you are safe.
+- Of course, it is always important to be sure you and your family (and don’t forget pets) are safe and that you contact your friends and relatives to assure them that you are all safe.

 - Report the damage to your insurance company as soon as possible.

-- Keep a listing of any and all household goods or personal belongings you have discarded and receipts for any expenses you incur in protecting your property.
+- Keep a listing of any household goods or personal belongings you have thrown out and receipts for any expenses you incur in protecting your property.